 Her experience also accounts for the design of the architecture for national planning including gender issues and linking the budget with the Sustainable Development Goals.

-He is the graphic developer of the GIFT Community of Practice and manages social network dissemination strategies.
-He was previously Deputy Director of Performance Information for the Budget Under-Secretary of the Ministry of Finance in Mexico, where he helped develop the fiscal transparency portals, the production of dissemination publications for citizens and the design of communication campaigns in accessible formats for the public.
-He was previously Head of the Department of Public Participation at the Ministry of the Comptroller in the State of Oaxaca, Mexico, where he also developed campaigns in accessible formats.
+He was previously Deputy Director of Performance Information for the Evaluation and Performance Unit of the Ministry of Finance in Mexico, where he helped develop the fiscal transparency portals, the production of dissemination publications for citizens and the design of communication campaigns in accessible formats for the public.

 She has 15 years of experience in multinational organizations performing leadership roles in corporate financial planning and financial analysis.